GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example 2: Update Subcontract report with partial data.
-In this case, the report will be saved in Reopened status and validation errors will be sent back. </summary>
+<summary>Example 2: Update a subcontract report with partial data.
+In this case, the report will be saved in the Reopened status, and validation errors will be returned. </summary>
 <p>
 <code><pre>
 {